Free with RSVP

 Festival weekends will take place in the Howard Street Entrance outdoor corridor, free and open to the public.

 In 1940, more than sixty-five artists made their creative processes public when they participated in Art in Action, an exhibition of live art making conceived by architect Timothy L. Pfleuger as part of the Golden Gate International Exposition on Treasure Island.
 Among these artists was Diego Rivera, who during this time painted the mural Pan American Unity, which arrives at SFMOMA this summer in the Roberts Family Gallery free admission space.
 Taking inspiration from this historical connection, the Mini Mural Festival invites local organizations to commission and host artists to paint small-scale murals live in the adjacent outdoor corridor.
-The three murals — eight square feet each, and responding to the theme of cross-cultural solidarity — will be temporarily displayed at the museum, then returned to our festival partners.
+The six murals — eight square feet each, and responding to the theme of cross-cultural solidarity — will be temporarily displayed at the museum, then returned to our festival partners.

 Acción Latina builds healthy and empowered Latinx communities in the San Francisco Bay Area through cultural arts, community media, and civic engagement.
 They document and celebrate the diverse cultural history of Latinx communities by publishing the award-winning bilingual newspaper El Tecolote and producing rich cultural arts programs such as the annual social justice concert Encuentro del Canto Popular, the community-curated arts experience Paseo Artístico, and the Juan R. Fuentes Gallery.